haronmunene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Scripts written in Vi editor
 * Tested on Ubuntu 20.04 LTS

-A script that prints Hello world
+0. A script that prints Hello world
+1. A script that displays a confused smiley